Everybody wants to earn more money.

 I know what you’re all saying: “But I don’t have any free time!”

 Exactly.
 None of us do.
 We’re all busy.
-Most of us have a 9-5 that we have to report to five days a week.
+Most of us have a nine-to-five that we have to report to.
 However, this is why you need to use your time wisely by utilizing uncommitted chunks of time scattered throughout your day, instead of, say, surfing YouTube or watching another Family Guy marathon (I’m guilty of both).

 For example, I’m a full-time accountant who works five eight-hour days per week, and here are some of the pockets of free time I can identify in my schedule: